 You may start to notice drivers complaining about the worn condition and diminished performance of their trucks.
 Suddenly, roadside emergencies occur more often, resulting in lost productivity and revenues.
 Also, truck maintenance costs start to surge, as engines and transmissions need overhauls or replacements.

-These are just a few signs that a fleet has kept its trucks too long, increasing the risk of disruptions that could cripple the business.
+These are just a few signs that a fleet has kept its trucks too long and needs to address truck fleet lifecycle and vehicle replacement to decrease the risk of disruptions that could cripple the business.

 Yet, if a fleet were to replace trucks too soon, it would pay higher capital and depreciation costs because the vehicle loses the highest percentage of its value during the first few years.

 “It doesn’t usually make sense to replace vehicles after one year because there would be a high monthly depreciation rate.
 The earlier in the lifecycle, the steeper the depreciation curve.
 It begins to level out at around four or five years,” said Collin Reid, truck strategic consultant at GE Capital Fleet Services.
 “You’re going to have to balance falling fixed costs such as lease and finance payments and rising variable costs including maintenance, repairs, and downtime.
 If you replace too soon or too much, you burn your fixed costs; if you replace too slow, you burn your variable costs.”

 How can fleet managers strike the right balance to determine the best replacement interval?

 “The optimal replacement time frame is when you reach the lowest cost portion of the truck’s lifecycle, while also still maximizing the truck’s productivity,” Reid said.

 A lifecycle spreadsheet, such as the “E3 Annual Lifecycle Cost Tool for Fleet Managers: Example,” developed by E3 fleet, can help determine the optimal time replacement frame.